 In September 2020, worldwide rights to DS-3032 were out-licensed from Daiichi to Rain Therapeutics Inc. (Rain).
-In July 2021, Rain announced that it initiated the Phase 3 study that will evaluate the efficacy and safety of milademetan (RAIN-32), a MDM2 inhibitor, for the treatment of de-differentiated liposarcoma, a rare cancer originating from fat cells located in the soft tissues of the body.
-Rain also plans to commence two additional Phase 2 trials for RAIN-32 in late 2021 or early 2022, an open-label MDM2-amplified tumor-agnostic basket trial and an open-label trial in patients with intimal sarcoma, a rare sarcoma also exhibiting MDM2-amplification.
+In July 2021, Rain announced that it initiated the Phase 3 study which will evaluate the efficacy and safety of milademetan (RAIN-32), a MDM2 inhibitor, for the treatment of de-differentiated liposarcoma, a rare cancer originating from fat cells located in the soft tissues of the body.
+In late 2021, Rain commenced its second clinical trial for RAIN-32 in patients with MDM2-applified advance solid tumors.